hassanzohdy/mongez-react-atom/README.md

 This will trigger an atom update and set the atom's value to its default value.

-## Shadow Reset Value (Reset without triggering change event)
+## Silent Reset Value (Reset without triggering change event)

 > Added in v3.2.0

-Sometimes its useful to reset the atom's value to its default value without triggering the change event, this can be achieved using `shadowReset` method, a good sue case for this is when a component is unmounted and you want to reset the atom's value to its default value without triggering the change event.
+Sometimes its useful to reset the atom's value to its default value without triggering the change event, this can be achieved using `silentReset` method, a good sue case for this is when a component is unmounted and you want to reset the atom's value to its default value without triggering the change event.

 ```tsx
 // Header.tsx